-√ Political Science 366.
+Political Science 366.
 Marxism.
 3 hrs.; 3 cr.
-Prereq: Political Science 101 or permission of instructor.
+Prereq: 6 Credits in Political Science.

 Development of the political thought of Karl Marx from the 19th century through Leninism, "Revisionism" to the theories of modern Communism and Democratic Socialism.
 Offered alternate Spring semesters.